inorganik/inorganik-next/posts/2024-04-20-when-copilot-cant-help-you.md

 ## The solution

 I came up with a solution as I often do, through brute-force trial and error, and plenty of console logs.
-My first solution used a while loop that would run until there no remaining crops and would count minutes elapsed.
-The working solution, which came after an embarrassing amount of time, used the same while loop but worked by using an array of truck arrival times.
-Here it is:
+The key was noticing a pattern in my spreadsheet - the number of round trips required always equaled the number of cycles minus the number of trucks.
+It was then a matter of setting the start time properly for each truck because trucks sometimes have to wait for a crop to finish.

 ```ts
 export const allContractBlocksDeliveredMinutes = (